Pblonghurst/my-app/README.md

 # Open the terminal
-Navigate into root folder of API, and run the follwing commands
+Navigate into root of my-app folder,
 ## npm Install
 Installs package and it's dependancies
-## node .
+## npm start
-This will start up start up server on localhost port 8080 and connect to database The port is defined at the top of index.js and called at the bottom should you wish to change this
+This will start up start up server on localhost port 3000